-- We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQ+ students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.
+- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving - The School Wide Positive Behaviour Support and Respectful Relationships programs encourage positive relationships between students across all year levels.
+We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed - We participate in the National Day of Action against Bullying and Violence

-For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy
+For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement Policy.